 “We’re lucky this one’s sort of solid.
 Most of the time they are muck.”

 We took a while into the amphitheater-like horse shoe of mud bank that rose straight up from the water and mud of the bar.
-Blue heron tracks zig-zagged across the bar.
-Deep prints pocked the mud.
+Blue heron tracks zig-zagged across the mud.
 Raccoon and skunk had been here.
 It looked as if the piping plovers had been playing down at the water’s edge.

 We headed back out into the rain.
 The wind bothered us not at all.
 The rain gave the river a matte surface.
 When it fell hard, the peculiar sound of a million splashes on the river inundated us.
 Nick though nothing of it, or if he did, he didn’t say.
 He paddled occasionally but spent most of his time looking out at the river unfolded before us.